zingale/phy504/_sources/cxx-statements.rst.txt

       if (condition)
           statement;

-   This is potentially dangerous -- if someone later edits the code and decides that they want to add another statement to that condition, they might do:
+   This is potentially dangerous---if someone later edits the code and decides that they want to add another statement to that condition, they might do: